ssurabhi10/cv/README.md

 ## Experience

 - **Software Engineer, Codalyze Technologies**
-Working with startups and enterprises, https://www.codalyze.com
+<em>Working with startups and enterprises, https://www.codalyze.com
-<em>Clients such as HotStar, KheloMore, DSP Mutual funds, Crypto Casino, Barnes & Noble
+Clients such as HotStar, KheloMore, DSP Mutual funds, Crypto Casino, Barnes & Noble
 Part of the team as we grew from 3 to 20+ engineers
-Dec 2016 - Present
+Mumbai, India (Dec 2016 - Present)
 </em>

 ## Recent Projects